Mons1Oerjan/Research/README.md

 - Vaadin Touchkit Addon (for mobile purposes)
 - Vaadin Leaflet Addon (for map purposes)

-We divided this project into 3 three-week iterations that consisted of:
+We divided this project into three 3-week iterations that consisted of:
 - User stories
 - Acceptance tests
 - Task breakdown